microsoft/rushstack/api/node-core-library.iparsedpackagename.scope.md

 ## Remarks

-For example, if the parsed input was "@scope/example", then scope would be "\\@scope".
+For example, if the parsed input was "@scope/example", then scope would be "@scope".